Estimated reading time: 10 minutes

 Hand-writing Thanksgiving Invitations on fall-themed paper is also another delightful option.

-Give your guests 1 to 2 weeks’ notice so they have time to look at their calendar and respond back to you.
+Give your guests 1 to 2 weeks’ notice so they have time to look at their calendar and respond to you.

 Take a moment to call them to see if they received your invite to be on the safe side.